Prag8855/aab/content/guides/losing-your-job.md

 If you get laid off, ask for severance pay (*Abfindung*).
 Usually, you must sign a termination agreement (*Aufhebungsvertrag*) to get severance pay.
 In other words, your employer pays you to leave without suing them.

-You can negotiate how much severance pay you get.[^26] Severance pay in Germany is much lower than in North America.
-In some cases, the legal minimum is 2 weeks of pay for every year with your employer.[^21]
+You can negotiate how much severance pay you get.[^26] Severance pay in Germany is lower than in North America.
+You usually get 0.5× your monthly income ([Brutto](/glossary/Brutto%20income)) for each year of employment.[^21] For example, if you work 5 years for an employer, your severance pay is 2.5 months of income.

 A labour [lawyer](/guides/english-speaking-lawyers-berlin) can help you negotiate better severance pay, because they know how much money you can get.
-[Conny](/out/conny-abfindung) can also do this.

 Severance pay can affect your [unemployment benefits](/glossary/ALG%20I).
-If it's really high, you can lose 3 months of unemployment benefits.[^25] You also pay for your health insurance during that time.[^8]
+If it's really high, you can lose 3 months of unemployment benefits.[^25] Sometimes, it's better to refuse severance pay and get unemployment benefits.
+If you are not sure, ask a labour lawyer.

 If you are over 50 years old and plan to retire soon, you can ask for [pension payments instead of severance pay](https://vangard.de/en/news-analysis/blog/pension-contributions-instead-of-severance-pay).
 It might be a better deal for you.